open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 ## Motivation

 Sampling can theoretically take place at nearly any point in a distributed tracing system.
 If sampling is to be performed at multiple points in the process, the only way to reason about it effectively is to make sure that the sampling decisions are **consistent**.
-In this context, consistency means that a positive sampling decision made at a particular point with probability p1 implies a positive sampling decision made at another point that samples a different piece of information from the same trace with probability p2 >= p1.
+In this context, consistency means that a positive sampling decision made for a particular span with probability p1 implies a positive sampling decision for any span belonging to the same trace, if it is made with probability p2 >= p1.

 ## Explanation